centreon/centreon-documentation/versioned_docs/version-23.10/administration/logging-configuration-changes.md

 ## Principle

-By default, Centreon retains all user actions concerning changes to configuration in a log.
-To access this data, go into the menu **Administration > Logs**.
+By default, Centreon records all user actions concerning changes to the configuration in a log.
+To access this data, go into the **Administration > Logs** menu.

 ![image](../assets/administration/fsearchlogs.png)

-The grey search bar can be used to filter the information presented via filters:
+The gray search bar can be used to filter the information presented via filters:

 - **Object** used to filter on object name (host, service, contact, SNMP trap definition, group, etc.)